MuhammedBuyukkinaci/My-Helper-Functions/README.md

 133) The code should explain itself.
 A lot of documentation isn't needed in the code via docstrings.

 134) In Python, functions are objects of type **Callable**.
-We can type aliases for them.
+We can type aliases for them. `partial` is a feature of Functional Programming.
+It isn't Pythonic in fact.
 We can pass functions as arguments to other functions.
 If we use functools, we can even call functions partially.
 Using closures solves the problem of not being able to pass parameters to functions.
-Using partial is shorter than closures. **partial** is neater than **closures**. **partial** is a higher order function too.
+Using partial is shorter than closures. **partial** is neater than **closures**. **partial** is a higher order function too. partial doesn't have \__name__ attribute.
+Take care in debugging.

     - Another example is that we want to filter some columns bigger than a user-specified threshold.
 In this scenario, we are using the same data but we are changing column name and threshold.
 Instead of using the same data in our function, we can use **functools.partial** not to call data much more times.
 Also, if we want to make filter operations on a determined column with different threshold, we can use partial one more time.